maplibre/maplibre-react-native/README.md

 This package is not available in the [Expo Go](https://expo.io/client) app.
 Learn how you can use it with [custom dev clients](/plugin/install.md).

+# Quickstart for contributors

+## Environment Setup

+This project includes `.nvmrc`.
+You should use nvm so that you're always developing for the correct version of Node.

+This project uses `yarn` as a package manager.
+DO NOT install `yarn` using `npm` as that will install the outdated 1.x branch.
+Full instructions are in the [yarn docs](https://yarnpkg.com/getting-started/install), but here's the quick checklist at the time of this writing.

+1. `corepack enable`
+2. `corepack prepare yarn@stable --activate`
+3. On first install, the above may change your yarn config away from `pnp`; check your git working copy for changes and revert if necessary.
+4. `yarn install`

+### JetBrains IDE Setup

+Your JetBrains IDE (such as AppCode) needs to be set to use yarn under Preferences > Languages & Frameworks > Node.js.
+This may require a manual change if you did not have yarn previously installed.

 ## Testing with Jest

 This library provides some mocks which are necessary for running tests.